Losses

 grad_scaler is used to automatically scale the loss gradients in the loss function using the formula in https://arxiv.org/pdf/2306.06079.pdf, section 4.3.2.
 This can be switched on in the config by setting the option config.training.loss_gradient_scaling=True.

 ScaleTensor is a class that can record and apply arbitrary scaling factors to tensors.
-It supports relative indexing, combining multiple scalars over the same dimensions, and is only constructed at broadcasting time, so the shape can be resolved to match the tensor exactly.
+It supports relative indexing, combining multiple scalers over the same dimensions, and is only constructed at broadcasting time, so the shape can be resolved to match the tensor exactly.

 Parameters: